 - To ensure sustainable investment in countering antimicrobial resistance.

-Heads of State at the United Nations General Assembly in New York in September 2016 committed to taking a broad, coordinated approach to address the root causes of AMR across multiple sectors, especially human health, animal health and agriculture.
-Countries reaffirmed their commitment to develop national action plans on AMR, based on the global action plan.
-WHO is supporting Member States to develop their own national action plans to address antimicrobial resistance.
+A political declaration endorsed by Heads of State at the United Nations General Assembly in New York in September 2016 signaled the world’s commitment to taking a broad, coordinated approach to address the root causes of antimicrobial resistance across multiple sectors, especially human health, animal health and agriculture.
+WHO is supporting Member States to develop national action plans on antimicrobial resistance, based on the global action plan.

 WHO has been leading multiple initiatives to address antimicrobial resistance:

 World Antibiotic Awareness Week